Golden Teacher Mushroom Strain: Best Strain For Beginner Growers

 1. How Potent Are Golden Teachers?

-Golden Teachers are considered above average in terms of potency, but there are certainly strains that are more potent (such as Penis Envy, B+, or Tidal Wave).
+Golden Teachers are considered average in terms of potency.
+There are many strains that are more potent (such as Penis Envy, Fuzzy Balls, or Tidal Wave); and many strains that are weaker (such as Cambodian and Burma).

 2. How Long Do Golden Teachers Take To Grow?